Discover more from Yemi’s Newsletter

 Owning demand ties in with my universal theory of content, and it is the summary of everything on why companies get big.
 I have made several tweets around owning demand, and I want to break them down and get your thoughts.

 But first, here is why owning demand became the apparent answer to me.

 This post by Kevin kwok, one of my favorite people to follow on Twitter, mentioned Rich Barton’s play book to founding billion dollar companies - Expedia, Glassdoor, Zillow.
 It is obvious that they all grew on SEO.
 But SEO is not the reason he captured demand, SEO was just the distribution channel.
 The content format was the answer - he created differentiated supply early on.
-Read the post here.
-The post is simply written, but you will need to be a bit meta to take home the best lessons.

 Another post that helped was, Why DTC brands expand to services.
 It is a little bit off-topic on owning demand, but some ideas in it help demonstrate why owning demand should be the goal.